Master of Arts in Elementary Education with a Preliminary 2042 Multiple Subjects Credential

 Candidates are admitted on either Controlled or Provisional status to the appropriate Education Master of Arts and/or Credential Program.

-Immediately upon being either Controlled or Provisionally admitted, the student must schedule an appointment with the
+Immediately upon being either Controlled or Provisionally admitted, the student must schedule an appointment for:

 Academic Advising: All candidates are required to meet with the Academic Advisor once a semester.
 Candidates are advised on appropriate course sequence and program information.